joaquim-verges/ProjectorAndroidStudio/README.md

-# ProjectorAndroidStudio
+# JetBrains Projector with Android Studio

-Guide to setup JetBrains Projector and access Android Studio from any device
+Guide to setup JetBrains Projector and access Android Studio from any device.

 ### Step 1: Spin up a linux server